Mammals (Adult)

 Option 1:

 Cover its head/eyes with a towel or blanket to slow it down.
 Place a large container or box (with holes) over the animal.
 Then slide a stiff piece of cardboard, plastic, or plywood underneath.
-Secure the container with bungee cord, tape, or rope.
+Secure the container with bungee cord, tape, or rope. *Contact a wildlife rehabilitator before trying this method.

 Option 2:

 Place the container on its side and use a broom or similar long-handled item to guide the animal inside.
 Do NOT use your hands.
-Once inside, gently right the container and place a lid on top.
+Once inside, gently right the container and place a lid on top. *Contact a wildlife rehabilitator before trying this method.

 NOTE: Animals considered a “nuisance” should not be trapped and removed unless there is a direct threat to their safety.